 where $\lambda_0(t)$ is a baseline hazard function, $\vf$ is the input feature vector, $h(\vf)$ is the log-risk function, and $\vw$ is the coefficient vector to optimize.

 To learn a more complex, non-linear relationship between the features for the hazard estimation, deep learning networks have been proposed, with DeepSurv \cite{zhu2016deep,katzman2018deepsurv} being the state-of-the-art.
-The original DeepSurv method applies a multi-layer perceptron (MLP) to estimate the log-risk function $h(\vf)$ of the CoxPH model.
+The DeepSurv method applies a multi-layer perceptron (MLP) to estimate the log-risk function $h(\vf)$ of the CoxPH model.
 To extract features from medical images, the MLP network can be replaced by a convolutional neural network (CNN) \cite{zhu2016deep,gurovich2019identifying}.
-In this work, a ResNet-18 and a VGG-16 network are investigated as examples of the CNN with image data, which are trained in an end-to-end approach.
-As CNN-extracted features are highly abstract, in this work, we propose to integrate the StyleGAN network to the DeepSurv framwork for the prediction of continuous survival time, i.e., utilizing the expressive StyleGAN photo embedding $\vz$ as the input features of the CoxPH and DeepSurv models.
-Our method uses a two-step training with the benefit of good explainability.
-The first step provides a comprehensive set of features, thanks to the well-established StyleGAN latent space.
-The second step selects the features from this set, which are very important for survival prognosis.
-Such features can be later visualized directly by the existing StyleGAN generator.
+In this work, a ResNet-18 and a VGG-16 network are investigated as examples of the CNN with image data.
+As CNN-extracted features are highly abstract, in this work, we propose to integrate the StyleGAN network to the DeepSurv framework for the prediction of continuous survival time, i.e., utilizing the expressive StyleGAN photo embedding $\vz$ as the input features of the CoxPH and DeepSurv models.

-\textbf{2.4 Latent Space Manipulation} In this work we propose two tests to visually and qualitatively evaluate the semantic meaning of our photo embedding as well as the prognostic value it holds for the task of survival prediction.
+\textbf{2.4 Latent Space Manipulation} In this work, we propose two tests to visually and qualitatively evaluate the semantic meaning of our photo embedding as well as the prognostic value it holds for the task of survival prediction.
 Each of the tests can be conducted by simple manipulations of the latent vector $\vz$.

-\textbf{Synergetic Effect of Joint Features:} Leveraging the linearity of the CoxPH regression model, we fitted the $512$-dimensional feature vectors $\vz$ to the known survival data,
+\textbf{Health Attribute Manipulation:} Leveraging the linearity of the CoxPH regression model, we fit the $512$-dimensional vectors $\vz$ to the known survival data,

 where $\vw$ is the vector of linear coefficients, and $h(\vz)$ is the log-risk function which is fed to the CoxPH model.
 By manipulating $\vz$ in all the dimensions jointly with a multiplier of $\vw$,